 Enlightenment occurs when the Self transcends the personality to centre itself in the soul, at which time the Self instantly and fully realises itself (whether it was partially realised before or not).
 Enlightenment is full and permanent Self-realisation.
 It is waking up to a new and higher level of reality which allows us to see things from a completely different perspective.
 This new perspective is difficult to describe because it transcends (yet includes) the conceptual mind.
 At enlightenment we realise that pretty much everything we ever believed was true; isn’t.
 And pretty much everything we ever thought was important; isn’t.
 Consequently, it can take weeks, months or years to become fully accustomed to this new state of being.

 Immediately prior to enlightenment, the Self is centred in the mind (the highest aspect of the personality triad – mind, heart and body).
 At the moment of enlightenment, the Self transcends the personality and centres itself in the soul.
-In transcending the personality our consciousness becomes more transpersonal (i.e. not limited to the personal).
-The Self must transcend the personality to complete the final stage of human evolution, namely to dissolve the remaining ego structures and perfect the personality.
-Just as we cannot demolish a building while we are still inside it, the last of our ego structures cannot be dissolved while our Self is centred in the personality.
-After enlightenment, the personality remains an important aspect of our being but we are no longer identified with it.
+In transcending the personality our consciousness becomes more transpersonal (not limited to the personal).
+The Self must transcend the personality to complete the final stage of human evolution, namely, to dissolve the remaining ego structures and refine the personality.
+Just as we cannot demolish a building while we are still living in it, the last of our ego structures cannot be dissolved while our Self is centred in the personality.
+After enlightenment, the personality remains an important aspect of our being, but we are no longer identified with it.
 The mind, emotions and body are simply tools that we can utilise in our daily lives.
 Tools that we can continue to utilise for the development of our consciousness, but in a different way now.

 Life After Enlightenment

-Many of the things that I am about to describe are often experienced for short periods of time prior to enlightenment, as we are given glimpses of what our lives could be like:
+Many of the things that I am about to describe are often experienced for short periods of time prior to enlightenment, as we are given glimpses of what lies ahead for us:

 - Most people think that enlightenment will be something different and amazing (e.g. peace, bliss and unity), but we are already these things – they are our true nature.
 When we rediscover our true nature we realise that these qualities have been present all along, we just didn’t notice them.
-So yes, enlightenment is very different in one respect, but it is also very normal and familiar.
+So yes, enlightenment is quite different in some respects, but it is also very normal and familiar.

-- We discover new ways of being, knowing, loving and doing.
+- We discover subtle new ways of being, knowing, loving and doing.

-- Finding and realising our life’s purpose becomes less important as our concept of a personal self fades away.
+- Finding and realising our life’s purpose becomes less important as our concept of a personal self and ego-driven goals fade away.

-- “I am” becomes “I am everything”, but it also becomes “I am not” as the duality of being and non-being dissolves.
+- “I” becomes “I am” (presence), then eventually “I am everything”.
+But it also becomes “I am not” – initially as the absence of the ego-self, then later as the duality of being and non-being dissolves

-- Without a false-self to defend and bolster we can relax into our being, which results in a relaxed confidence and a general sense that everything is ok.
+- Without an ego-self to defend and bolster, we can relax into our being, which results in a relaxed confidence and a general sense that everything is ok.

 - The entire personality relaxes under the direction of the true-Self.
-The need to plan our lives and control everything falls away – without our old fear-based strategies we can relax and just allow life to unfold.
+The need to plan our lives and control everything falls away, and without our old fear-based strategies we can relax and just allow life to unfold.

 - A sense of direct knowing arises, which means we no longer need anyone else to validate our experiences, beliefs or sense of self.